Auto-brewery syndrome: Metabolic action

-Fermentation is a biochemical process during which yeast and certain bacteria convert sugars to ethanol, carbon dioxide, as well as other metabolic byproducts.
+Fermentation is a biochemical process during which yeast and certain bacteria convert sugars to ethanol and carbon dioxide, as well as other metabolic byproducts.
 The fermentation pathway involves pyruvate formed from yeast in the EMP pathway, while some bacteria obtain pyruvate through the ED pathway.
 Pyruvate is then decarboxylated to acetaldehyde in a reaction involving the enzyme pyruvate decarboxylase.
 Reduction of acetaldehyde to ethanol produces NAD^{+}, which is catalyzed by alcohol dehydrogenase (ADH).
-ADH rids the body of alcohol through a process called first pass metabolism.
+ADH removes alcohol from the body through a process called first pass metabolism.
 However, if the rate of ethanol breakdown is less than the rate of production, intoxication ensues.